tuulosA/LiteCyberpunkModManager/README.md

 <img width="443" alt="download files" src="https://github.com/user-attachments/assets/890ea63e-c242-489a-9b4c-10f0f7949b25" />

 - If you're a **non-premium user**, click the orange "Mod manager download" button on Nexus Mods.
 The app will handle the `.nxm` link and track the download.
+- You can **double click** the mod name in the manager to get to the mod's page.

 <img width="704" alt="nexus mods example" src="https://github.com/user-attachments/assets/2acb7a29-e40a-4341-82f6-86f2a6a26e5c" />